Frequently Asked Questions

 Question: Who coaches theAFA Sports Camps?

-Answer: Each respective sport is led by the Air Force Academy's head coach and Staff.
-However, because of the number of campers, additional high school and college coaches are hired to assist.
+Answer: Each respective sport is led by the Air Force Academy's head coach and staff.
+However, because of the number of campers, additional coaches are hired to assist.

 Question: What evening activities are available for boarders after camp each day?

 Answer: AFA Sports Camps has an array of Night Recreational activities and venues for each boarder.
-Campers may elect to ice skate, play basketball, swim, play volleyball, tennis, racquetball, foosball, air hockey or table tennis.
+Boarders may elect to ice skate, play basketball, swim, play volleyball, tennis, racquetball, foosball, air hockey or table tennis.
 Boarders can also play board games, grab a snack from our concession stands, or visit our gift shop.
 A movie will also be shown each evening.
 Each venue is supervised and managed by a staff of trained adults.

 Question: What kind of dorm supervision is provided to boarders during their stay?